English Literature with Film Studies BA (Hons) – 2020 entry

 Find out more about Professional Training placements and discover how these have transformed our students’ lives and career choices.

-Unusually for an English literature degree programme, we offer the opportunity to undertake a Professional Training placement.
+Unusually for an English literature course, we offer students the opportunity to take a Professional Training placement.

 Subject to availability, a placement will help to enhance your employability by giving you experience in degree-related professions such as publishing, marketing, the media industries, teaching, creative writing or arts administration.